Amazon ECS Capacity Providers for EC2 instances

 .
 At this point the task is just a virtual placeholder.
 The capacity provider notices the task waiting for capacity and responds by scaling up the autoscaling group to provide some EC2 capacity in the cluster.
 Finally, ECS places tasks onto this brand new capacity as it comes online.

-Test out scaling down
+Test scaling back down to zero

 Last but not least update the service in the ECS console to adjust its desired count back down to zero.
 Once all instances are empty you will see ECS begin to shutdown EC2 instances until the cluster has been scaled back down to zero.